Menukabh/Docking-AutoDock-Vina/README.md

 ##Once the grid box is generated use the command to prepare the receptor.
 THis will generate the grid box and the pdbqt file of the recpetor

 ##Perfrom docking using the Autodock Vina
+##The output of the autodock Vina would be Binding affinities, RMSD and the different poses of ligand